 Projects as Practice Grounds for a More Thrivable World

-A Hands-On, Practice-Based Workshop on Stewarding Projects, Organizations & Communities as Dynamic Living Ecosystems
+A Hands-On, Practice-Based Workshop on Stewarding Projects, Organizations & Communities as Thriving Living Ecosystems

 What if our organizations and communities could thrive like living ecosystems?